QMCSoftware/QMCSoftware/README.md

 print(data)
 ```

-A more detailed quickstart can be found in `./demos/quickstart.ipynb` or in [this Google Colab notebook](https://colab.research.google.com/drive/1CQweuON7jHJBMVyribvosJLW4LheQXBL?usp=sharing).
+A more detailed quickstart can be found in our GitHub repo at `QMCSoftware/demos/quickstart.ipynb` or in [this Google Colab notebook](https://colab.research.google.com/drive/1CQweuON7jHJBMVyribvosJLW4LheQXBL?usp=sharing).

 ----